ZacharyKeatings/StockTickerGUI/README.md

 * Can choose number of self and number of rounds.
 * Players can be given custom names.
 * Players can buy and sell stocks.
+* Dice get rolled at beginning of each player's turn.
+* Rounds get tracked and when final round concludes, execute end game page.
 * About page with short description of game.
 * The 'Quit' button closes the program.